Graded hypoellipticity of BGG sequences: A Rockland theorem for the Heisenberg calculus

 \subsection{The Heisenberg Sobolev scale}

-The properties of the operator class $\Psi^s(E,F)$ discussed above permit to introduce a Heisenberg Sobolev scale on filtered manifolds which can be used to refine the hypoellipticity results in Section~\ref{SS:hesDO}, see Corollaries~\ref{C:regrockseq} and \ref{C:HsHodge-seq} at the end of this section.
+The properties of the operator class $\Psi^s(E,F)$ discussed above permit introducing a Heisenberg Sobolev scale on filtered manifolds which can be used to refine the hypoellipticity results in Section~\ref{SS:hesDO}, see Corollaries~\ref{C:regrockseq} and \ref{C:HsHodge-seq} at the end of this section.
 The main properties of this Sobolev scale are summarized in Proposition~\ref{P:Hs} below, a refined regularity statement including maximal hypoelliptic estimates can be found in Corollary~\ref{C:reg}.

 For non-degenerate CR manifolds the origins of this Sobolev scale can be traced back to a paper of Folland and Stein \cite{FS74} where $L^p$ Sobolev spaces for integral $s$ are constructed using differential operators, see \cite[Section~15]{FS74}, and maximal hypoelliptic estimates for Kohn's Laplacian are established, see \cite[Theorem~16.6]{FS74} and also \cite[Theorem~16.7]{FS74}.
 For Heisenberg manifolds satisfying only the bracket generating condition $H+[H,H]=TM$, a full Sobolev scale has been constructed by Ponge using complex powers of subLaplacians, see \cite[Section~5.5]{P08} and \cite[Propositions~5.5.9 ad 5.5.14]{P08}.
 Maximal hypoelliptic estimates can also be found in \cite{HN85} and the work of Beals and Greiner, see \cite[Theorem~18.31]{BG88}.
+A full Sobolev scale for stratified Lie groups has been constructed in \cite{F75}.

 For every real $s$ we let $H^s_\loc(E)$ denote the space of all distributional sections $\psi\in\Gamma^{-\infty}(E)$ such that $A\psi\in L^2_\loc(F)$ for all $A\in\Psi^s_\prop(E,F)$ and all vector bundles $F$.
 We equip $H^s_\loc(E)$ with the coarsest topology such that the maps $A\colon H^s_\loc(E)\to L^2_\loc(F)$ are continuous, for all $A\in\Psi_\prop^s(E,F)$.
 Analogously, let $H^s_c(E)$ denote the space of compactly supported distributional sections $\psi\in\Gamma_c^{-\infty}(E)$ such that $A\psi\in L^2_\loc(F)$ for all $A\in\Psi^s(E,F)$, and equip $H^s_c(E)$ with the coarsest topology such that the corresponding maps $A\colon H^s_c(E)\to L^2_\loc(F)$ are continuous, for all $A\in\Psi^s(E,F)$ and all vector bundles $F$.